kelseyhightower/kubernetes-the-hard-way/docs/04-kubernetes-controller.md

 Attribute-Based Access Control (ABAC) will be used to authorize access to the Kubernetes API.
 In this lab ABAC will be setup using the Kubernetes policy file backend as documented in the [Kubernetes authorization guide](http://kubernetes.io/docs/admin/authorization).

+Download the example authorization policy file:

 ```
 wget https://raw.githubusercontent.com/kelseyhightower/kubernetes-the-hard-way/master/authorization-policy.jsonl
 ```

+Review the example authorization policy file.
+No changes are required.

 ```
 cat authorization-policy.jsonl
 ```

+Move the authorization policy file into the Kubernetes configuration directory so it can be read by the Kubernetes API server.

 ```
 sudo mv authorization-policy.jsonl /var/lib/kubernetes/